fbpx

 Internal stakeholders

-An internal stakeholder is a party or group connected to the project’s company directly.
+An internal stakeholder is a party or group directly connected to the project’s company.
 Employees are one type of internal stakeholder who will participate in completing the project.
 Project managers, resource managers, and line managers are also internal stakeholders.

 External stakeholders

-An external stakeholder is a person or entity indirectly linked to the project but whose wellbeing is influenced by its outcome.
-Vendors, suppliers, creditors, project clients, test subjects, and product users are all examples of external stakeholders.
+An external stakeholder is a person or entity indirectly linked to the project but whose well-being is influenced by its outcome.
+Examples include vendors, suppliers, creditors, project clients, test subjects, and product users.

 6 Examples of Stakeholders